 The symptoms of sciatica can include any or all of the following: low back pain, buttocks pain, back of the thigh pain, leg pain, calf pain, foot pain.
 You may also feel low back numbness, back of the thigh numbness, leg numbness, calf numbness, foot numbness.
 Also, you may feel tingling or burning sensations in these areas.

-The red area above shows the path of the sciatic nerve
+The red area above shows the path of the

 highlighting areas where you can feel sciatica symptoms.

 If your sciatic nerve is pinched hard enough, or if your sciatica does not get corrected fully… or soon enough… your sciatica nerve pain, numbness or tingling may later be accompanied by or replaced by weakness of your affected leg muscles… causing “foot drop.”
 This will make it hard for you to stand up on your tip toes, you may have to drag your foot when you walk or when you go up stairs.
 Sciatica is usually on one side only, but some people experience sciatica on both sides.

 Have you ever seen people limping and dragging one foot when they walk?
 They might have uncorrected sciatica.

 So what is sciatica caused by?

 Sciatica is caused by pinching of your sciatic nerve… or of any of the nerve roots that come out of your low back spine to form your sciatic nerve.